 Many of our favorite roads were washed out and closed in the winter of 2016-17 due to heavy storms.
 By now, most have reopened but not all.
 Redwood Road reopened on March 30, 2018.
 Calaveras Road is still closed; currently expected to reopen in late 2018.
 BikeEastBay has a web page with (reasonably) current status for Alameda and Contra Costa Counties.
 It includes links to various County web pages for more up-to-date info.

 San Antonio Valley Road, which runs from Mt Hamilton east to San Antonio Junction (Mines Rd / Del Puerto Canyon Rd) is closed to through traffic for repairs during certain hours.
 Closure information is posted by Santa Clara County, here.
-As of April 20, 2018 it is said to be closed Mon-Sat 8:30am-4:00pm, to last for approximately 4 weeks.
+As of May 18, 2018 it is said to be closed Mon-Sat 8:30am-4:00pm, and is expected to reopen on May 25.

 Bear Creek Rd and Camino Pablo - EBMUD Truck Traffic